Comprehensive Economic Development Strategy

 In addition to the NIZ, several other factors contributed to the unique situation that drove Allentown to expand the scope of the traditional comprehensive plan.
 It is the anchor city of a growing region with a rapidly diversifying population.
 Most parcels in the city are utilized, which affects land-use decisions.
 And, most people who live in Allentown work outside of the city limits, indicating the need for efficient transportation, and potentially a need to add jobs in the city.
 The process of writing the plan includes four community meetings, eight facilitated Build Sessions (attended by over 200 people), and a community survey in both English and Spanish.

-The plan is on track to be approved in the fall of 2019, and celebrated with a final community meeting.
+The plan was approved in the fall of 2019, and celebrated with a final community meeting.
 The city will be able to use the plan to coordinate with the private and nonprofit entities in the city to prioritize action and align themselves around a vision.
 Next steps include a revision of the outdated zoning code and a reorganization of planning processes to focus on neighborhood engagement.

 The plan was recognized with a Pennsylvania Governor’s Award for Local Government Excellence.
 The city’s Vision 2030 comprehensive planning effort was determined to best exemplify the theme of "Innovative Planning and Sound Land Use Practices."